|

 Oh ya, mark your calendars.
 Killswitch Engage will be releasing their next album on Nov 21.
 If you haven't heard of Killswitch Engage then either you live under a rock or I am a loser metal head...WAIT! don't answer that.(and judging from the page extension, they are fans of dot net...or...they have no idea what dot net is and they hired some cool developers who do)

-Not your typical scope creep.
-But something closer to my personal todo list.
-I have sooo many things I want to do.
-It's funny really.
-I bought Getting Things Done and the helper book, and never had enough time to finish them.
-I have tons of code I need to post, tons of article ideas I need to get written up, a gazillion tools and utility ideas that need to be realized, and always I end up with not enough time on my hands.
 In less than 4 weeks, kid # 2, Emmitt will be coming into this world and then it's game over, no more sleep for daddy :( Currently, I get up by 4am every day.
 I'm a type 1 diabetic and need to make sure I have enough fuel in my system for my workout, so I get up and eat, then run 5 to 7 miles and follow that up with weights.
 I'm usually eating breakfast by 7am, and get to work between 7:30 and 8.
 I usually make it until 4 or 5 in the afternoon at the day job then split for home.
 Now it's time to play with my first kid, Riley.
 She goes to bed by 7pm, so from 5ish to 7 it's dinner and play time.
 Then we clean the house a little bit, and I can sit down to figure out what needs to get done.
 I start with my blogs that I read, there's not that many but I can spend at least an hour reading through those.
 Then I finally I settle down to some code.
 That's usually where I get stuck.
 I'm writing my own blog tool so I can try out some concepts, like build providers and castle project's active record.
 I have a dedicated linux box running ubuntu that's sitting there waiting to be used and abused.I have books(both geek and non-geek) to read.
 Plenty of new .NET 2.0(and now 3.0, jeez) concepts to wade through.
 I usually get done muckin around with stuff between 10 and 12 and start the same thing over in the morning.
-I guess this entry is not helping getting any more things done, but now I feel better.

 Ok, I've realized that I worry too much about the quality of my code.
 I wanted to post my demo for the ActiveRecordBuildProvider sooner than later and then realized a couple of things.
 First of all it depended on the CodeSmith schemaexplorer assembly to aid in walking the database objects.
 I couldn't post that since it's not open source.
 So then I started rolling my own schemaexplorer and came up with some really lame solutions; plus, I really wasn't interested in writing my own schema explorer, there are smarter people than me writing better code that I'd rather buy.
 That said I also did not want to publish code with a database dependency either.
 I went back and forth on this one, until I decided that if you're already using castle project activerecord then you probably already have a database to connect to and the dependency would not be a problem.
 I only realized this after running through some mockup DataTable examples that I did not like at all so I pulled those out.
 The concept here is exactly the same as the SubSonic project(which is too cool for words, you just gotta try it).
 The only difference is that I probably spent a lot less time on it(hence the lame quality of my code) and I use the castle project activerecord implementation.